 Our Preferred Florists

 Sara Brown of Meadow View Weddings is an excellent choice.
 She travels, has a large team of really great assistants, and we have seen some really incredible installments from her using not only florals but ladders, draping and tiered risers.
 She is masterful in her craft and we would certainly choose her for our own weddings.

 Ruffled Willow is another amazing option!
 They are great at incorporating colors and textures and come highly recommended by lots of vendors- not just us!

 Next up Flowers and Furbish!
 These folks have a refined taste that is perfectly suited for keeping up with trends and ensuring that you’ll always have really amazing set ups at your wedding.

 If you’re looking for a florist who loves to work with color, Reach out to Jeanie Gorrell.
 We’re expected a big trend in 2022, of more colors incorporated in couples wedding palette.
 Her arrangements are extremely lush and over the top!

 Last but not least, Katie Ann with Cecil Farms.
 Katie has a flair for incorporating unexpected details- she does a lot of work at her family’s venue, White Chateau, but also serves clients far and wide.
 We have always enjoyed her commitment to professionalism and refined experiences.

-Finally, you don’t have to choose someone from our list- we love meeting new people and working with them on these magical days!
-Just be sure that you’ve gone over your vision with the person who will be doing the installations the day of the wedding and that you have communicated clearly (something we are happy to help you with!) what your expectations are.
-Weddings have a lot of moving pieces and we find it best to get an expert on each area to help you out to ensure your big day is exactly what you wanted it to be!
+Finally, you don’t have to choose someone from our list.
+We love meeting new people and working with them on these magical days!
+Just be sure that you’ve gone over your vision with the person who will be doing the installations the day of the wedding and that you have communicated clearly what your expectations are.
+Weddings have a lot of moving pieces and it’s best to get an expert to ensure your big day is exactly what you wanted.